abarker/camel-snake-pep8/README.rst

     camel_snake_pep8.py . *.py

-Be sure to include any subpackage module to be modified, on the same line, if there are subpackages.
+Be sure to include the paths to any subpackage modules to be modified, on the same line, if there are subpackages.

 The program can be stopped at any time with ``^C``.
-It is better to make all the changes in one run of the program, though, since the program collects all the existing names (per module) before starting in order to give warnings about possible name collisions.
+It is better to make all the changes in one run of the program, though.
+That is because the program collects and saves all the names in modules to change before any changes are made in order to give warnings about possible name collisions.

 How it works
 ------------

-This program goes through each file character by character keeping the character offset value.
-This offset is passed to Python-Rope to detect variables to possibly rename and their offsets.
-It queries the user about proposed changes and makes any user-approved changes.
+This program goes through each file character by character, keeping the character offset value.
+This offset is passed to Python-Rope to detect variables to possibly rename.
+The program queries the user about proposed changes and makes any user-approved changes.
 Python-Rope is also used to do the renaming.

-The files and name lists are all re-processed after each change, since offsets can change with each modification.
+The names and offsets from a module file are all re-calculated after each change, since offsets can change with each modification.
 The running time is nevertheless not bad for interactive use.
 Variables names for rejected changes, to be kept the same, are temporarily renamed to have a magic string appended to them.
 This magic string is then globally removed from all the files afterward.
 If the program halts abnormally (so the ``finally`` of a ``try`` is not executed) some of those magic strings may still be present.

 Warnings and theory
 -------------------